-- Successful completion of Spanish IV (can also be taken simultaneously with AP Spanish) OR - Simultaneously taking Spanish IV OR - Student who has completed world language requirements in another world language and/or is concurrently enrolled in another world language (French or Italian) and has achieved a score of 5 or higher (required score for the NJ Seal of Biliteracy) on the Avant STAMP test in Spanish for speaking and listening OR - Concurrently enrolled in Intermediate or Advanced ESL with demonstrated proficiency in Spanish via locally administered assessment
+- Successful completion of Spanish IV (can also be taken simultaneously with AP Spanish or Spanish V H) OR - Student who has completed world language requirements in another world language and/or is concurrently enrolled in another world language (French or Italian) and has achieved a score of 5 or higher (required score for the NJ Seal of Biliteracy) on the Avant STAMP test in Spanish for speaking and listening OR - Concurrently enrolled in ESL with demonstrated proficiency in Spanish via locally administered assessment

-Spanish for Heritage and Advanced Language Learners is designed as a course where students' whose advanced skills in Spanish were obtained by diverse methods can find additional success and challenge with the language across the four domains of language learning - reading, writing, speaking and listening.
+Heritage Spanish is designed as a course where students' whose advanced skills in Spanish were obtained by diverse methods can find additional success and challenge with the language across the four domains of language learning - reading, writing, speaking and listening.
 An exploration of relevant cultural, current event, and literary topics along with practical application of the language will be points of emphasis with this course.
 Opportunities for community interaction (both locally and globally) will also be made available.